-- 3. Please note that not all of the CBET programs are part of this NSF-BSF call, only the programs listed above are eligible for joint submissions. - 4.
-The NSF accepts applications only from U.S. scientists, and submission to the NSF should be made by the U.S. PI alone (the Israeli does not appear as a formal co-PI on the application).
+- 3. Prior to submission, the U.S. applicant is advised to contact the appropriate NSF program director to discuss the research focus of his international project. - 4.
+Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 5.
+The NSF accepts applications only from US scientists and submission to the NSF should be made by the U.S. PI alone (the Israeli does not appear as a formal co-PI on the application).
 However, in the collaborative applications, the role of the Israeli partner(s) must be described.
-Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 5.
-Applications must be written jointly by an Israeli and a U.S. scientist from a U.S. research institution. - 6.
-If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the U.S. scientist will receive a grant from the NSF. - 7.
-The size of the BSF grant to the Israeli is expected to be up to 70,000\$/year for experimental programs and up to \$40,000/year for theoretical or computer based program, subject to the availability of funds.
+Furthermore, it should be clearly explained why the contribution of the Israeli PI to the research project is important/essential. - 6.
+If awarded a grant, the Israeli scientist will receive a grant from the BSF, while the US scientist will receive a grant from the NSF. - 7.
+The size of the BSF grant to the Israelis is expected to be up to 80,000\$/year for the duration of the grant, subject to the availability of funds.
 BSF will follow the decision by the U.S. funding agency regarding the length of the project. - 8.
-The US PI submission to the NSF MUST include the BIOGRAPHY (in the NSF format), BUDGET (in the BSF format) of the Israeli partner and a collaboration plan as part of the auxiliary material. - 9.
-We have put together a presentation with tips for Israeli scientists who wish to submit to the NSF-BSF.
-You can download the presentation here.
+Some of these programs are held by the NSF bi-annually, but in 2017, Israelis will be permitted to submit only in the summer round. - 9.
+Presentations with tips for Israeli scientists who wish to submit to the NSF-BSF can be downloaded here.